Raid on Teignmouth: Background

 With the beginning of the Nine Years War, the French under King Louis XIV, supported the deposed Catholic King James II in the fight against the Protestant King William III.
 On June 23, 1690, the French admiral, Anne Hilarion de Tourville, sailed the combined Atlantic and Mediterranean fleets out of Brest with orders to destroy the Anglo-Dutch fleet led by the Earl of Torrington.

 The French fleet which outnumbered the allied English and Dutch fleet met in the English Channel off Beachy Head.
 Torrington sailed towards the French with the Dutch in the vanguard, but the French managed to surround the Dutch ships which were badly mauled, with the English unable to help them.
 After hours of fighting, Torrington broke off the fight abandoning the Dutch ships too damaged to follow.
-Torrington was then imprisoned and court-martialed, but was cleared of failing to support the Dutch but lost his post.
+Torrington was then imprisoned and court-martialed; he was cleared of failing to support the Dutch, but lost his post.
 Tourville, meanwhile having now gained control of the English Channel was able to roam without hindrance, heading towards the Devon coast.